 How healthy is the Avocado?
 Supposedly the world's healthiest fruit.

-It gives us a rich source of vitamins K, B6, and C, as well as potassium, folic acid, and copper, to name just a few.
+It gives us a rich source of vitamins K, B6, and C, as well as potassium (avocado contains more potassium than banana!), folic acid, and copper, to name just a few.

 Avocados also contain oleic acid, a monounsaturated fat; helping to lower cholesterol.